ECNTechnology/mycloudpbx-kb/guides/pbx/readme.md

 To comply with data protection regulations and to provide enhanced security, myCloudPBX provides the option to encrypt call recordings with a user provided public key.

 ### Configuration Steps
-Generate Public/Private key pair
+To enable call recording encryption you will first need to generate a Public/Private key pair.

-To create a public/private key-pair we recommend using OpenSSL
+To create a Public/Private key-pair we recommend using OpenSSL

 **Windows users**